 Southside Virginia Community College (SVCC) is the primary higher education entity in the Region.
 It has two local campuses, one in Alberta and the other just outside of the District in Keysville.
 SVCC satellite locations across the area improve access to higher education and advanced training.
-Satellite locations include the Lake Country Advanced Knowledge Center (LCAKC) in South Hill, Estes Community Center in Chase City, and the Southern Virginia Higher Education Center in South Boston.
+Satellite locations include the Lake Country Advanced Knowledge Center (LCAKC) in South Hill, Estes Community Center in Chase City, and the South Boston.
 Many of today's students are encouraged to obtain lucrative trade skills.